Weekend getaways from Shimla

 Karsog is a green delight of Himachal.
 The natural surroundings of Karsog are regarded as beautiful, with green forests and a pollution-free environment.
 A nearby getaway to Shimla is definitely a gift of nature to the travellers.
 It is a place crafted by the nature with fertile floors, wide valleys criss-crossed by streams, orchards and thick forests rise to touch snow-covered peaks.
 Karsog has some famous temples of Himachal including the Mamleshwar Mahadev, Kamksha Devi and Mahunag temples.
 The small villages and their age-old architecture give expression to the phrase ‘Picture Perfect’.
 Legends and folklore abound, and every one of the temples is a repository of local culture and an example of remarkable building skills that you will be able to see here.

 Mukteshwar is an elevated, calm and secluded town, with a hilly and rocky topography.
-The town is surrounded with fruit orchards, coniferous forest and small villages around.
-The Mukteshwar Temple of Lord Shiva is the key attraction of this town, it is even called as 'Mukteshwar Mahadev'.
+The 350 years old Mukteshwar Temple of Lord Shiva is the key attraction of this town, it is even called as 'Mukteshwar Mahadev'.
+The hill top, where this temple is situated, offers you a scenic view like no other hill top does.
+You will love to camp in Mukteshwar and know that this place is besieged by fruit orchards.
 This enchanting town is bliss in the Kumaon region with its breathtaking views, fresh breeze and a scenic splendor as the place turns magical during snowfall.
 Camping here is the most special thing to do when you are here.
-Rejuvenate an relax here in the camps at this enchanting retreat from large chaotic towns.
-You should not miss the chance to stay in the campsite at this unique topography.
+Rejuvenate and relax here in the camps at this enchanting retreat from large chaotic towns.
 The place is delight of nature and adventure lovers as Nandi Devi, India's second highest peak is also visible from the hills of Mukteshwar, it is also a hotspot for rock climbing, trekking and Paragliding.

 The second highest village in the world which is connected by motorable road and is the highest habitat village in the world which has its own polling station during elections.
 Watching the night sky from Kibber is an amazing experience.
 The place where you should step down from your vehicle when you reach and take a tour of the village, meet locals and have food at cafes which serve mountain food.
 The village is popular among adventure enthusiasts as well.
 Dandmachan peak here is popular with trekkers and mountaineers.
 The barren landscape, rivers and mountains and gompas make it a photographer’s paradise.